 Hospital patients already have an injury or illness they are seeking treatment for.
-When hospital errors cause that condition to worsen - or introduce an entirely new problem on top of it - the consequences can be severe, leading to permanent injury or even wrongful death.
+When hospital errors cause that condition to worsen – or introduce an entirely new illness or injury on top of it – the consequences can be severe, leading to permanent injury or even wrongful death.

 Depending on the circumstances of each case, victims of hospital negligence can pursue compensation for the following losses:

 - Loss of ability to work or earn

 - Loss of support and companionship in the case of a death of loved one